LTER-Europe/EnvThes/README.md

 # License

-This work is licensed under [Apache 2.0 License](https://github.com/niva83/sheet2rdf/blob/main/License.md).
+This work is licensed under [Apache 2.0 License](https://github.com/niva83/sheet2rdf/blob/main/License.md)

+# Citation

+In case you are using this workflow the author kindly requests you to cite this repository in your publications such as:
+> Nikola Vasiljevic.
+(2021, January 11). sheet2rdf: First release (Version v0.1).
+Zenodo. http://doi.org/10.5281/zenodo.4432136

+For any other citation format visit http://doi.org/10.5281/zenodo.4432136